-Atlanta Falcons schedule takeaways:
+Atlanta Falcons schedule this week

 - Atlanta is not given a reprieve early on, forced to take on the Tampa Bay Buccaneers in Week 2.
 This will be a good barometer of where Arthur Smith’s squad is at.